Short-term incoming (occasional) students

 Independent study abroad

-Independent Study Abroad Students are incorporated into our exchange programme and are managed in the same way as our exchange students, except that these students:
+Independent Study Abroad Students are integrated into our student exchange programme and are managed in the same way as our exchange students for the duration of their stay.
+The main differences are that students:

-- are not nominated to Surrey by their home institution but must make an application enquiry to the Global Engagement Office at Surrey themselves (see application processes section below)
+- are not nominated to Surrey by their home institution but must make an application enquiry to the International Engagement Office at Surrey themselves (see Application Process section below)

 - must identify an appropriate study abroad coordinator at their home institution to ensure their Surrey credit will be recognised at their home institution